Rut Bryk: 1960s onward

 In the 1960s Bryk's work changes again, as she built large-scale ceramic mosaics meant for public spaces made on individual small tiles.
 Her previously narrative and figurative subject matter was replaced by geometrical abstraction.
 She made especially complex compositions, that make use of the three-dimensional nature of tiles and changes in glaze to create patterns with shadow, light and reflection.

 Bryk's most famous pieces are the "City in the Sun" (1975), Helsinki City Hall's lobby staircase as well as the seven-paneled wall relief "Ice Flow" (1987–91), displayed in Mäntyniemi, the President of the Republic's official residence.

+In the sixties, Bryk re-engaged with designing textiles and created a collection for Vaasan Puuvilla-Finlayson, a cotton manufacturer.
+The resultant fabrics were sold by the meter as well as bought as tablecloths, bed linen, and towels.
+Bryk thus showed she was comfortable working with both fine art and commercial objects and was skilled in many media.

 Awards

+In 1951, Bryk scooped the first prize at the Milan Triennial.
+This was for tile designs.
 Bryk was awarded the Pro Finlandia medal in 1962 and the Finnish State Design Prize in 1974.
 She was awarded the Finnish White Rose Knight First Class in 1982 and received a Doctor of Philosophy honoris causa from the University of Helsinki in 1994.